nbridgemohan/pingapp/README.md

 python employeeCheck.py
 ````

-4. JSON results file will be generated in the results directory:
+4. JSON results file will be generated in the results directory.